-A student who fails the examination in either Unit 1 and 2 or the actual unit itself of a subject which they wish to carry on to Unit 3 & 4 level may be advised, after consultation between the student, their family, the subject teacher and the VCE Leader to reconsider that particular subject choice for study at Unit 3 & 4 level.
+A student who receives an unsatisfactory grade for the examination in either Unit 1 or 2, or the actual unit itself, and wishes to carry on with that Unit at 3 & 4 level, may be advised, after consultation between the student, their family, the subject teacher and the VCE Leader, to reconsider that particular subject choice for study at Unit 3 & 4 level.
 At the very least, such students will be required to undertake extra preparation work in addition to holiday homework set for the subject.
-The aims of this extra work are to consolidate skills and to identify and address specific weaknesses so as to provide a firmer academic footing at Unit 3 & 4 in that subject.
+The aims of this extra work is to consolidate skills and to identify and address specific weaknesses so as to provide a firmer academic footing at Unit 3 & 4 in that subject.